Real Estate Documents 101: Everything Brokers, Teams, And TCs Need To Know

 • Loan estimate and closing disclosure: This details loan terms, interest rates, and closing costs.

-This is a contract between a property owner and a real estate agent authorizing the agent to market and sell the property.
+A real estate listing agreement is a contract between a property owner and a licensed real estate agent or brokerage.
+It authorizes the agent to market, advertise, and facilitate the sale of the property in exchange for a commission if the property is successfully sold.

 Types of listing agreements